 Kuranui College has used portable computing devices in the learning of Year 9 and 10 students for five years.

-We expect that every Year 9 student will arrive at college in February 2016 with a portable computing device.
+We expect that every Year 9 student will arrive at college with a portable computing device.

 Students at all level are encouraged to bring portable computers to college to use in all of their learning.

 Our commitment to the BYOD programme and to your child

 - The college will ensure that your child will regularly use their device in the majority of their classes.

 - We will ensure that your child will be able to connect to the internet anywhere in the college at any time via our wireless network.

 - We will ensure that students are able to print from their device to a college printer.

 Printing is charged at 4 cents per copy black and white or 10 cents for colour.
 The college provides each student with $10.00 worth of printing credit a year.
 (250 copies if B&W or 100 of colour)

 - Students will need to buy more credit from the office once they have used all of their credit.

 - We will provide a secure place for students to deposit their device during the day if they require it.